smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Summary

-In this exercise, you configured access to on-premises Integrated Windows Authentication app (implemented as the default IIS web site) from Internet by installing and configuring Azure AD Application Proxy.
+In this exercise, you configured access to on-premises Integrated Windows Authentication app (implemented as the default IIS web site) from the internet by installing and configuring Azure AD Application Proxy.
 You also tested access to this application by using a Contoso Azure AD tenant user account as well as by using a Fabrikam Azure AD tenant user account configured as a guest account in the Contoso Azure AD tenant.

 ## Lab summary